heuer/segno/docs/special-qrcode-factories.rst

-If you want more control over the creation of the QR Code (i.e. using a specific version or error correction level, use the "make_wifi_data" factory function, which returns a string which encodes the WIFI configuration.
+If you want more control over the creation of the QR Code (i.e. using a specific version or error correction level, use the :py:func:`segno.helpers.make_wifi_data` factory function, which returns a string which encodes the WIFI configuration.

 .. code-block:: python